MaryHadley/low_pt_tau_reco/README.md

 # Using model

 If you wish to use the model without modifying it, two trained models are available for use (tau_model.hdf5 and antitau_model.hdf5).
-To use them, use the following code:
+They are available for download at ```/afs/cern.ch/user/w/wspeckma/public/low_pt_tau_reconstruction```.

+The following code loads the models and predicts the neutrino and antineutrino properties:

 ```python
 import numpy as np